This airplane has been recovered in modern stits polyfiber

 - Original type “handbook of instructions” bellanca cruisair senior, with diagrams.

 - Parts manual

 More info: Listing has ended.
-Search on eBay for similar 1947 Bellanca
+Click to search on eBay for similar 1947 Bellanca (Affiliate link)

 Seller's other items: wentworthaircraftinc